BG3-Community-Library-Team/bg3-community/Tutorials/dribblespec.md

 Other extension points coming in the future.

 ***DribbleSpec is in beta and still evolving.
-While it is used in practice and even actively dogfoods itself, some advanced features may be unreliable, and breaking API changes are still possible.***
+While it is used in practice and even to actively test itself, some advanced features may be unreliable, and breaking API changes are still possible.***

 <!-- - `fixtureAliases` for alias-to-spec lookup -->